Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

-We simulate instantaneous power losses of \SI{100}{\mega\watt} on each conventional generator with $P_i^0 \ge \SI{100}{\mega\watt}$.
-The performance measures are shown in Fig.~\ref{fig:pantagruel} for 259 individual faults on each such generator.
-It is clearly visible that our adaptive inertia scheme outperforms the constant inertia case almost always: it needs approximately \SI{15}{\percent} less energy to stabilize the grid, while resynchronizing faster in \SI{91}{\percent} of the cases.
-We have found that the RoCoF performance measure varies over three orders of magnitude.
-This is so because the RoCoF is a very local measure: faults on weakly connected generators with low inertia give rise to much larger RoCoF values compared to faults on large power plants in very densely connected areas.
-Nonetheless, we find that in \SI{92}{\percent} of all cases, the RoCoF performance measures improves.
-There is only one case where the performance measure decreases by more than 20 \%, corresponding to a fault on a strongly connected generator with several other conventional generators nearby.
+We simulate instantaneous power losses of \SI{100}{\mega\watt} on each of the 281 conventional generators with $P_i^0 \ge \SI{100}{\mega\watt}$ (there are 81 generators that produce less than \SI{100}{\mega\watt} in the used dispatch) and first compare the conventional inertia case to a grid with a distribution of VSGs on all 86 colored nodes in Fig.~\ref{fig:resistance_map}.
+Fig.~\ref{fig:pantagruel} shows the ratio of the four performance measures with and without adaptive inertia VSGs, for the 281 individual faults.
+Our adaptive inertia scheme clearly outperforms the constant inertia case almost always: The frequency performance improves in all cases, while approximately \SI{17}{\percent} less energy is needed to stabilize the grid.
+Resynchronization occurs faster for \SI{88}{\percent} of the faults considered.
+The situation is less clear when considering the RoCoF performance measure of Eq.~\eqref{eq:rocof} which varies over three orders of magnitude.
+This is so because the RoCoF is a local measure: faults on weakly connected generators with low inertia give rise to much larger RoCoF values compared to faults on large power plants in very densely connected areas.
+In \SI{82}{\percent} of all cases, the RoCoF performance measure improves with adaptive inertia.
+Generally, it does not improve when the faulted generator lies in a central, well connected area with a high density of inertial generators, where RoCoFs are small to start with.
+For instance, the two worst cases where the performance measure decreases by more than 20 \% correspond to faults whose RoCoF responses are among the 7 smallest ones, out of the 281 considered faults.
+We conclude that our adaptive inertia control scheme significantly improves grid performance for all faults that may be problematic in the constant inertia case.